tekumara/notes/pyenv.md

 ## pyenv-virtualenvwrapper (recommended)

-[pyenv-virtualenvwrapper](https://github.com/pyenv/pyenv-virtualenvwrapper), unlike pyenv-virtualenv, does not extend pyenv with the abillity to create virtualenvs as first-class pyenv versions.
-Instead it causes virtualenvwrapper to use the active pyenv version of python when creating a virtualenv, rather than the system version.
-Unlike pyenv-virtualenv it places virtualenvs in the standard location, eg: *~/.virtualenvs* which means it integrates with other tools.
+[pyenv-virtualenvwrapper](https://github.com/pyenv/pyenv-virtualenvwrapper) causes virtualenvwrapper to use the active pyenv version of python when creating a virtualenv, rather than the system version.
+It places virtualenvs in the standard location, eg: *~/.virtualenvs* which means it integrates with other tools (unlike pyenv-virtualenv).
+Tab completion is provided when using its commands.

 eg:
 ```